 Specify symbol (.pdb) and source files in the Visual Studio debugger (C#, C++, Visual Basic, F#)

 Program database (.pdb) files, also called symbol files, map identifiers and statements in your project's source code to corresponding identifiers and instructions in compiled apps.
+These mapping files link the debugger to your source code, which enables debugging.

 The .pdb file holds debugging and project state information that allows incremental linking of a Debug configuration of your app.
 The Visual Studio debugger uses .pdb files to determine two key pieces of information while debugging: